Toward Third-Party Assurance of AI Systems: Design Requirements, Prototype, and Early Testing: Our Proposed Prototype for an AI Assurance Framework

-\xhdr{Intended Use} Similar to how financial audits and assurances are conducted by expert individuals and large firms in the area, we intend for the AI assurance framework to be used by third-party individuals and organizations who have expertise in AI assurance, auditing, or governance.
-Assurances are intended to be conducted multiple times throughout the process of designing, developing, and deploying an AI system~\cite{uk2024introduction}; while assurance would ideally be conducted after every stage, the exact stages and frequency at which the assurance should be conducted depends on practical constraints, the organization, and the use case.
+\xhdr{Intended Use} Similar to how financial audits and assurances are conducted by trained (and often certified) experts and large firms in the area, we intend for the AI assurance framework to be used by third-party individuals and organizations who have expertise in AI assurance, auditing, or governance.
+When applying the AI assurance framework, the assurance professional should also determine the relevant existing regulations and standards for the AI system (e.g. SR 11-7~\cite{board2011sr117}), check whether they are considered, and if the AI system complies.
+Assurance should occur at multiple points throughout the AI lifecycle, ideally after each stage, though the exact frequency will depend on practical constraints, the organization, and the use case.
+Each engagement should produce recommendations grounded in the maturity matrix, drawing on the next-level criteria where the organization has not yet reached ``Industry-Leading''.
+In subsequent engagements, professionals can evaluate whether these recommendations have been implemented and, if not, identify barriers and issue revised or alternative guidance.